Backup-Gits/easy_tbot/README.md

 # easy_tbot
 Mini framework for database and other useful stuff integration with Telegram bot api
+## Motivation
+The biggest motivation was when I wanted to make my first bot on Telegram using python.
+I had many modules like telethon or pyTelegramBotApi but it did not solve the idea of how to structure the project, how to make it join a database and other integrations.
+The most important thing if I wanted to do another project, would I have to repeat all the code?
+Thus was born easy_tbot.
+Another motivation that came as a divine sign was to try to copy (test purpose) a friend's bot, a .py of more than 3000 lines of code -_-
 ## Installation
 ````commandline
 pip install easy-tbot